Pet Insurance in Korea: How It Works for Foreign Residents

 Key facts

-- →Owners of the 5 designated aggressive breeds must carry mandatory liability insurance by law as a condition of their government ownership permit.
-This is separate from general pet health insurance.
+- Owners of the 5 designated aggressive breeds must carry mandatory liability insurance by law as a condition of their government ownership permit.
+This took effect April 27, 2024 and is separate from general pet health insurance.

-- →A Ministry of Agriculture task force is working toward standardized veterinary medical coding and direct-billing pet insurance products, with new products anticipated by 2027.
+- The Ministry of Agriculture is standardizing veterinary medical coding to enable direct-billing pet insurance products, with new products anticipated by 2027.
+Since January 2026, value-added tax exemptions cover 112 veterinary procedures.

 Pet insurance (반려동물 보험) in Korea covers a small slice of the market right now.
-About 2.1% of pet owners carry it, according to a Korea Times report from May 2026.
+Only a small share of pet owners carry it, and reported penetration figures vary widely by survey.
 But the market is moving fast, and the underlying system is about to change in ways that will make coverage more useful.
 Here is what the current products look like, who can buy them as a foreign resident, and how to decide whether insurance makes sense for your pet.

 How pet insurance works in Korea

 This reimbursement model shapes the whole decision.
-It means your budget for an emergency vet bill needs to cover the full cost upfront, regardless of your coverage.
+Your budget for an emergency vet bill needs to cover the full cost upfront, regardless of your coverage.
 Insurance does not reduce the cash you need in the room.
 It recovers some of it afterward.

-New pet insurance contracts in the first half of 2025 reached 63,184, a 62% year-over-year increase, and direct premiums rose 77% to 58.2 billion KRW, per Asia Economy reporting on H1 2025 market data.
-Despite that growth, only about 2.1% of pet owners carry coverage.
+New pet insurance contracts and direct premiums both grew sharply in the first half of 2025, and the upward trend has continued.
+Despite that growth, penetration remains low: reported figures range widely depending on the survey, so treat any single percentage as an estimate rather than a settled number.
 The gap reflects the product's known weaknesses: complex exclusion clauses, reimbursement-only claims, and the absence of standardized vet pricing that would make direct-billing possible.

 Both of those structural problems are being addressed.
 More on that below.